 - ¾ cup unsalted butter , at room temperature

 - 3 cups powdered sugar

-Preheat your oven to 375 degrees F. Line two baking sheets with parchment paper or a silicone liner.
+- Preheat your oven to 375°F. Line two baking sheets with parchment paper.

 For the cookies:

-Slowly mix dry ingredients into the wet ingredients at low speed until fully incorporated, but do not over mix.
-Use a large (3 Tablespoon) cookie scoop to drop dough balls onto the prepared baking sheets, spacing 2 inches apart.
+- Slowly mix dry ingredients into the wet ingredients at low speed until fully incorporated, but do not over mix.
+Use a medium cookie scoop to drop 2 tablespoon sized dough balls onto the prepared baking sheets, spacing 2 inches apart.

-Bake for 10 minutes, until golden.
+- Bake 10 minutes, until golden.
 Remove from oven and let cool on baking sheet for 10 minutes, then transfer to a wire rack to completely cool.